 If the parent can't see what's being worked on or why, support stays fragile.
 The Teaching Blueprint translates the clarity profile into plain language that a parent can actually use at home.

 The goal is a family that becomes more capable over time, not more reliant on ongoing sessions.
-The Clarity Pathway is designed so that every month, the parent understands more and the child needs less external support.
+The Mastery Pathway is designed so that every month, the parent understands more and the child needs less external support.

 A no-obligation conversation with Kirsty to understand your child's situation and whether Mastery Method is the right fit.